-Annual Planning Part 1: Strategic Thinking Session
+Annual Planning Part 1: Long Term Strategic Planning Session

-Annual Planning Part 2: Execution Planning Session
+Annual Planning Part 2: Quarterly Execution Planning Session

 When you design your annual planning agenda, be sure to include time to review and refine your core strategy.
 Not sure which elements of your core strategy need work?
 If you are a Rhythm client, your consultant can diagnose which elements need attention now based on the opportunities or challenges you are currently facing.
+What are biggest challenges facing your company over the next year?
+What are the strengths and weaknesses of your company to meet those challenges?
+You may need to create some action items for team members to brainstorm on these issues or gather data to create an effective planning session.
+People should also come prepared to discuss what they need to do this year to work towards their 3-5 year strategic plan, you find out how to facilitate a strategic planning session in that popular blog article or see some 3 year strategic plan examples.

 As you work on your main focus and key initiatives for the year, here are a few things to keep in mind: